Skip to main content

 Quantitative information about atomic and molecular processes required for interpreting astronomical observations is obtained from combinations of laboratory and theoretical studies.
 Laboratory research includes centimeter-wave through ultraviolet spectroscopy of non- terrestrial molecules.
 Fundamental precision measurements to test time-reversal symmetry- violating phenomena and searches for dark matter are pursued.
 The application of the laser frequency comb to astrophysical measurements has been developed and is being refined as is a solar telescope for characterizing the effects of stellar magnetic activity on searches for exoplanets.
 Measurements of trace gases (primarily atmospheric pollutants and greenhouse gases) and other atmospheric constituents are made from satellite-based spectrometers operating in the ultraviolet, visible, and infrared.

 Theoretical research with applications to astrophysics includes calculations of atomic and molecular structure, cross-sections for recombination and molecular collisional processes, photoionization, photodissociation, charge transfer, and the interactions between matter and anti-matter.
 These studies are used in the Division to explain the characteristics of X rays stemming from interactions of comets with the flux of ions and electrons streaming from the Sun (the solar wind), to examine the distributions of energetic atoms in atmospheres of the terrestrial planets, to develop new radiative transfer tools for the modeling of planetary atmospheres, and to measure and model photochemistry and pollution in the Earth’s atmosphere.
-Results from these theoretical calculations are also used to simulate atmospheric observations of terrestrial exoplanets, in preparation for observations of their atmospheric properties with future ground-based and space-borne facilities.
+Results from these theoretical calculations are also used to simulate atmospheric observations of terrestrial exoplanets in preparation for observations of their atmospheric properties with ground-based and space-borne facilities.
 AMP is a worldwide center for the development and archiving of fundamental spectroscopic parameters of molecular gases.
 These data are employed for calculations of transmittance and radiance for the Earth’s atmosphere and for astrophysics.
 The Institute for Theoretical Atomic, Molecular and Optical Physics, funded primarily by the National Science Foundation and situated in the AMP division, has now been in existence for more than 25 years.
 The main goals of the Institute are to educate both students and postdoctoral fellows in theoretical AMO Physics, to maintain a world-class visitor program, and to organize and support workshops in forefront areas of AMO Physics research.

 Research Staff